 Ketosis is simply the metabolic condition when your body is burning fat for fuel rather than glucose.
 This is what you want on the keto diet.
 But: getting there your body has to adapt from using glucose for energy and it takes some time to make the change.

 One way to know you are in ketosis is to test for ketones in your urine.
 As your body burns fat, it produces ketones as a byproduct.

-Testing is most effective during the first month on the keto diet.
+Testing is most effective during the first month of the keto diet.
 Test strips dipped in your urine stream will tell you if your body is excreting the ketones your body produces from burning fat.

-Symptoms of ketosis include dry mouth, thirst, keto breath, fatigue, flu-like symptoms, increased trips to the loo, rapid weight loss and more.
+Symptoms of ketosis include dry mouth, thirst, keto breath, fatigue, flu-like symptoms, increased trips to the loo, rapid weight loss, and more.

 Read 7 Symptoms to Know You Are in Ketosis for more information on Ketosis.

 What is the Keto Flu and How Do I Avoid It?

 The keto flu is the reaction that some people get as their body is restricted from carbohydrates and is transitioning to burning fat for fuel.